 This one originates from my life coach who said that whenever she travels, she automatically knows who to trust.
 I think I have this skill, too.
-I am very focused on the people around me and notice all the small things.
+As an HSP, I am very focused on the people around me and notice all the small things.
 Whenever something feels or looks off, I do not approach.

 6. No need for high doses of medicine, caffeine, or alcohol.